robseb/Django2FPGAdemo/README.md

   * For displaying the FPGA Configuration management interface extend the *views.py*-file with the following lines of python code
     ```python
     #
-    # Called in case the user selected a FPGA Configuration
+    # If the user select a FPGA Configuration file this function will be called
-    # file from the Database list
+    # to insert the file to the data base and the FPGA will be configured with it
     #
     def change_FPGAconfiguration(request):
         # <URL>/?subjectID=<Configuration file path>